NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/logic flow tampering/IVD. Automatic Learning and Enforcement of Authorization Rules in Online Social Networks.md

 - IVD has a short learning period, usually covered by internal testing, [[dogfooding]], or a pre-release period, making it ready to act by the time a new product feature is made available to users
 - IVD adapt automatically to the application growth, by continuously learning invariants with no manual intervention
 - Our white-box approach infers invariants at the database layer, allowing more expressiveness and unprecedented scalability
+- Bugs detected and blocked by IVD are possibilities for new authorization rules

 ![[IVD_invariant_detector_facebook.png]]

+**Writing and reading a [[graph database]]**
+Database writes and reads can happen before or after an authorization check:
+- in database *writes*, the authorization check is performed first, then the *write* command is executed
+- in database *reads*, the *read* command is executed first, then the authorization check is performed (the property to be checked is contained in the object actually stored in the database)
+- database *reads* are therefore several orders of magnitude more frequent than *writes*
+- for this reasons, IVD focuses on *write* operations on a graph database

 ## Evaluation